John Peter Smith Hospital: Academics

-JPS is a teaching hospital and trains nurses, physicians and other healthcare workers.
+JPS is a teaching hospital and trains nurses, physicians, and other healthcare workers.

 JPS is home to ACGME and AOA accredited residency programs including a Family Medicine, Emergency Medicine, Radiology, Psychiatry, Orthopedics, Obstetrics/Gynecology, Podiatry, and Transitional Year.
-It also is the main teaching hospital for the Texas College of Osteopathic Medicine at the University of North Texas Health Science Center and Texas Christian University School of Medicine.
+It also is the main teaching hospital for the Texas College of Osteopathic Medicine at the University of North Texas Health Science Center and Texas Christian University Burnett School of Medicine.
 In addition, the hospital supports the University of Texas Southwestern Medical Center oral/maxillofacial residency and Baylor University Medical Center general surgery residency programs.
 In June 2011, the hospital welcomed its first batch of emergency medicine residents.
 The first class of emergency medicine residents graduated in June 2014.